bouzinabdotcom/Commentator/README.md

 For it to be as painless as possible to use for students, I can imagine it being turned into a web API and corresponding friendly site.

 ## Web App
 Getting clang and python to agree might take you some time (1 hour in my case), that's why I made a [web app](https://commentator.bouzinab.com) to make things easier.
-Just upload your .c/.cpp file and download the version with just the comments on it.
-(Have fun.)
+Now you can just drap & drop your c/c++ file into the code editor and it'll automatically get stripped out of its code.

+The web app is also capable of dynamically remove the code while you edit your file.

+If you want to save both your files there are buttons for that.

+The editor is capable of synchronized scrolling for your convenience.

 ## Usage